guilhermepo2/blog/_posts/2019-07-03-simple-state-machines.markdown

 ### Defining the transtions

-This is where it get tricky, you need to handle every state individually and make sure that each state has a condition that will lead to another state, avoiding termination problems.
+This is where it gets tricky, you need to handle every state individually and make sure that each state has a condition that will lead to another state, avoiding termination problems.
 To handle the states, I usually have a switch-case structure on my `Update()` method that would look like this:

 ```
 switch(m_currentPlayerState) {